runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

     rule <k> #exec [ SO:StackOp ] => #gas [ SO , SO WS ] ~> SO WS ... </k> <wordStack> WS </wordStack>
 ```

-The `CallOp` opcodes all interperet their second argument as an address.
+The `CallOp` opcodes all interpret their second argument as an address.

 ```k
     syntax InternalOp ::= CallSixOp Int Int     Int Int Int Int